Rey7910/Coral-Language-Compiler/README.md

 # Coral-Language-Compiler

-## Here you can find some files used for compile coral source code
+### Here you can find some files used for compile coral source code

-## the Coral language specifications can be found here: https://corallanguage.org/simulator/
+### the Coral language specifications can be found here: https://corallanguage.org/simulator/

-## Have fun running these programmes
+### Have fun running these programmes!!!